Shipping delay: next dispatch expected on 2 March

 2. Add 2-3 cm of charcoal or coco coir

-3. Introduce springtails and keep the medium moist
+3. Introduce springtails and keep the substrate moist

-4. Feed occasionally with a pinch of yeast or rice
+4. Feed occasionally with a pinch of yeast or fish flakes

 5. Harvest by tapping or scooping out springtails with a spoon